What Is a Good P/E Ratio? (By Industry, With Examples)

 Examples: P/E Ratios of Major Companies

 TTM = Trailing Twelve Months (based on past 12 months earnings).
-As you can see, different companies (and sectors) show very different P/E ratios at the same point in time.
-Tesla’s extremely high P/E embodies a growth stock with lofty expectations, while Exxon’s lower P/E shows a value-tilted stock in a mature industry.
-Apple and Coca-Cola sit somewhere in between, with P/Es reflecting solid companies with decent (but not explosive) growth.
-The key takeaway is that a “good” P/E must be interpreted relative to each company’s context.
-If you compared Tesla’s P/E to Exxon’s directly, you’d conclude Tesla looks wildly overvalued – but relative to Tesla’s growth plans in the tech/EV space, investors see that multiple as (perhaps) justified.
-Conversely, Exxon’s P/E looks cheap next to Apple’s, but Apple is a tech leader with faster growth than Exxon, so a higher multiple is expected.
+As you can see, different companies and sectors show very different P/E ratios at the same point in time.
+Tesla's extremely high P/E embodies a growth stock with lofty expectations, while Exxon's lower P/E shows a value-tilted stock in a mature industry.
+Apple and Coca-Cola sit somewhere in between.

 Key Takeaways on Using the P/E Ratio

-- The P/E ratio is a simple but powerful metric for stock valuation.
-It tells you how many dollars you’re paying for each dollar of earnings.
+• The P/E ratio is a simple but powerful metric for stock valuation.
+It tells you how many dollars you are paying for each dollar of earnings.
 Use it as a starting point to gauge valuation.

-- Growth vs. value: High P/E stocks (growth stocks) can be good investments if the company delivers growth, but they carry more risk if expectations aren’t met.
+• Growth vs. value: High P/E stocks (growth stocks) can be good investments if the company delivers growth, but they carry more risk if expectations are not met.
 Low P/E stocks (value stocks) might be undervalued opportunities or could be cheap for a reason.
-A balanced view considers the company’s growth prospects alongside the P/E.

 Conclusion